ckirkendall/ClojureGiven/README.md

 the when code block is run.

 There should only be one _When_ block for a given context.
-However, a _When_ in an outer context shoud be treated as a _Given_ in an inner context.
+However, a _When_ in an outer context should be treated as a _Given_ in an inner context.
 E.g.

 <pre>